-- Effective budgeting is one of the most critical components of a financial plan, yet the task is often overlooked.
+- We believe effective budgeting is one of the most important components of a financial plan, yet the task is often overlooked.

-- Many individuals delay investing towards their financial future because they do not understand the power of compounding interest.
+- We have seen that some individuals delay investing towards their financial future because they do not understand the power of compounding interest.

-- Estate planning can be a challenging and emotional conversation, so many individuals and couples never get the necessary documents in place.
+- In our experience, estate planning can be a tough and emotional conversation, so many individuals and couples never get the necessary documents in place.

 In our experience preparing comprehensive financial plans, there are never two situations that are identical.
-We often get asked the question, what could I have done better?
+We often get asked the question, What could I have done better?
 Or what can we do better moving forward?
-Things could constantly be improved because no one is perfect, but we have noticed a common theme among the weaknesses of the financial plans we review and the recommendations we prepare.
+We think things could always be improved because no one is perfect, but we have noticed a common theme among the weaknesses of the financial plans we review and the recommendations we prepare.

 For more in-depth information on budgeting, we invite you to explore our previous post on Budgeting 101.

-Overspending leads to the next common mistake—not investing earlier in the financial plan.
-Time is one of your greatest assets when investing toward a future goal.
+Overspending leads us to the next common mistake – the lack of investing earlier on in the financial plan.
+We believe time is one of your greatest assets when investing in a future goal.
 The sooner you start, the more compounding interest you could potentially realize.

-For example, if you start with $100 and earn 10%, you earn $10.
+For example, if you start with $100 and earn 10%, then you earn $10.
 If you earn 10% the following year, then you earn $11.
-That initial $10 of growth will continue to grow, and the extra $1 in year 2 results from compounding interest.
-We’ve delved into this topic in Understanding the Time Value of Money.
-We have often seen individuals or families delay investing because it can be an intimidating thought or because they prefer to spend rather than save.
-By delaying the investment in your financial future, you are limiting the benefit you can obtain from the potential compounding interest.
+That initial $10 of growth will continue to grow, and the extra $1 in year 2 is the result of compounding interest.

-An effective estate plan makes the asset transfer process simple, tax-efficient, and fair for everyone.
+An effective estate plan makes the asset transfer process straightforward, tax-efficient, and equitable for all parties involved.
 To delve deeper into the various options and considerations surrounding estate planning, we invite you to explore our previous posts Making the Most of Estate Planning and Tips for Beneficiaries & Estate Planning.

 Speak With a Trusted Advisor